bitmovin/bitmovin-player-react-native/README.md

   playbackConfig: {
     // Specifies whether the playback starts immediately after loading a source or not.
 Default is false.
     isAutoplayEnabled: true,
-    // Optionally isMuted: Specifies if the player should start muted.
+    // Specifies if playback starts muted.
 Default is false.
     isMuted: true,
     // Optionally isTimeShiftEnabled: Specifies if time shifting (during live streaming) should be enabled.
 Default is true.
     isTimeShiftEnabled: true,